saidm00/glm/README.md

 t.x;
 ```

-In *GLM-C* you have to use `glm_vec1` or `glm_float1` as follows:
+In *glm-c* you have to use `glm_vec1` or `glm_float1` as follows:
 ```c
 glm_float1 t = { 5.8f };
 t.x;
 ```

 In *GLSL* it is known that you can subscript vectors with the `.` accessor.
-In *GLM-C* this is also possible but only for linear access.
+In *glm-c* this is also possible but only for linear access.
 You can't for example do `v.yx`.
 Also a vector cannot access itself.
 The following snippet shows this.
 ```c
 glm_vec2 v = glm_vec2(1.0f, 2.0f);